HTC tumbles again; growth potential in doubt

 But its cracking performance is sputtering as it fails to bring out new products to rival the iPhone and Galaxy in the high-end smartphone market.

-And, closer to home, China's ZTE Corp and Huawei Technologies Co Ltd are turning out smartphones that sell for as little as $100 in a fast-growth, low-cost market that HTC so far has largely avoided.
+And, closer to home, China's ZTE Corp (0763.HK) (000063.SZ) and Huawei Technologies Co Ltd [HWT.UL] are turning out smartphones that sell for as little as $100 in a fast-growth, low-cost market that HTC so far has largely avoided.

 "It lacks a star smartphone," said CK Lu, an analyst with research firm Gartner in Taipei.
 "If you put HTC phones all in a line, you won't be able to differentiate the products too clearly, unlike Samsung's Galaxy 2 or the iPhone."